tirmizee/PL-SQL-ORACLE-Example/README.md

 - <b>:old</b> - refers to Old Value
 - <b>:new</b> - refers to New value

+#### For the row that the trigger is processing

+- For an <b>INSERT</b> trigger, OLD contains no values, and NEW contains the new values.
+- For an <b>UPDATE</b> trigger, OLD contains the old values, and NEW contains the new values.
+- For a <b>DELETE</b> trigger, OLD contains the old values, and NEW contains no values.

 ### Avoid trigger

 - <b>Do not create recursive triggers.</b>